 In January 2013, the Issuer introduced new tariffs.
 The eKonto KOMPLET account offers an all-inclusive account for one transparent fee: account management, including sub-accounts for up to nine foreign currencies, two payment cards, a credit card, Internet banking, authorised overdraft, a savings account, casualty insurance, and smart phone banking that was named the best mobile financial application of 2013.
 The eKonto KOMPLET was positively received and quickly became a popular product among the Issuer's clients.
-In August 2014, the Issuer launched a new free account eKonto SMART, which was well received.
-Immediately after the launch, Issuer registered a large increase in clients, and in the autumn months of 2014 they opened a record numbers of new accounts each month.
-Approximately 130,000 clients opened the account during the year 2014.
+Approximately 120,000 clients opened the account during the year 2013.